ymdatta/ASE_Spring24_Project/README.md

 Counter example? generative AI

-- Well, yes, but so very many other counter, counter examples (see this subject or [1](https://arxiv.org/pdf/2011.13071.pdf), [2](https://arxiv.org/abs/2108.09847) [3](https://www.researchgate.net/publication/3248296_Finding_the_Right_Data_for_Software_Cost_Modeling))
+- Well, yes, but so very many other counter, counter examples in classification, regression, optimization (see this subject or
+  [1](https://arxiv.org/pdf/2011.13071.pdf),
+  [2](https://arxiv.org/abs/2108.09847)
+  [3](https://www.researchgate.net/publication/3248296_Finding_the_Right_Data_for_Software_Cost_Modeling))